on February 25, 2016

 SQL Server counts inserts, updates, or deletes as happening even if it was rolled back.
 This seems kind of weird at first, but I think it actually makes sense.
 And hey, rollback is often slow and painful enough that why add on the overhead of updating the DMVs again?

-So if I want to simulate 6017 writes to this table in the SQLIndexWorkbook, I can use code like this:
+So if I want to simulate 6017 writes to this table in the SQLIndexWorkbook database (now renamed to BabbyNames), I can use code like this:

 As long as my line of code doesn’t generate a unique or PK violation, this code is fully rerunnable.
 Sure, the GO # is trashy, but it’s much easier to read and maintain than writing a loop.
 Plus, I don’t actually want to increase the table size every time I want to increment the write counter.